 What Does, "I've Found My Sea Legs" Mean?

 The phrase, "I've found my sea legs" is often used to describe the process of getting used to the motion of being on a boat.
-It can take a few hours or even a day or two for your body to adjust.
+While not a guarantee that you will completely avoid suffering from motion sickness, it means that your body has begun to adapt to the environment.
+For some guests it can take a few hours or even a day or two for your body to adjust but for others they never will.
 Once you have adjusted, you should be able to walk around without feeling like the room is spinning.

 The term first became common among sailors in the early 1700's as a term specifically referring to new mariners and conscripted sailors whose bodies acclimated to long boat trips and life at sea so that they were able to work on deck with a good sense of balance despite the motion of these naval vessels as they sailed across rough seas.
 Later the term became more broadly associated with other challenging tasks as a novice becomes comfortable with a complicated task.